MinhND2301/Google-Cloud-Professional-Data-Engineer-Study-Edition/README.md

 - D) Use trickle or ionice along with gsutil cp to limit the amount of bandwidth gsutil utilizes to less than 20 Mb/sec so it does not interfere with the production traffic

 **Memorize:** `A) Use Transfer Appliance to copy the data to Cloud Storage`

-**Quick reason:** Use Transfer Appliance to copy the data to Cloud Storage

 <details>
 <summary>Full explanation</summary>